cghernan/cghernan.github.io/content/authors/admin/_index.md

 ---

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Carlos
-last_name: Chien
+last_name: González Hernández

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true